Backgammon: Bearing off

+The first player to bear off all fifteen of their own pieces wins the game.
+When keeping score in backgammon, the points awarded depend on the scale of the victory.
+A player who bears off all fifteen pieces when the opponent has borne off at least one, wins a single game worth 1 point.
+If all fifteen have been borne off before the opponent gets at least one piece off, this is a gammon or double game worth 2 points.
+A backgammon or triple game is worth 3 points and occurs when the losing player has borne off no pieces and has one or more on the bar and/or in the winner's home table (inner board).

 Doubling cube

 To speed up match play and to provide an added dimension for strategy, a doubling cube is usually used.
 The doubling cube is not a die to be rolled, but rather a marker, with the numbers 2, 4, 8, 16, 32, and 64 inscribed on its sides to denote the current stake.
-At the start of each game, the doubling cube is placed on the midpoint of the bar with the number 64 showing; the cube is then said to be "centered, on 1".
+At the beginning of the game, the doubling cube is placed halfway between the players, either on the bar or at the side of the board, with the number 64 face up; the cube is then said to be "centered, on 1".
 When the cube is still centered, either player may start their turn by proposing that the game be played for twice the current stakes.
 Their opponent must either accept ("take") the doubled stakes or resign ("drop") the game immediately.

-Whenever a player accepts doubled stakes, the cube is placed on their side of the board with the corresponding power of two facing upward, to indicate that the right to redouble, which is to offer to continue doubling the stakes, belongs exclusively to that player.
+Whenever a player accepts doubled stakes, the cube is placed on their side of the board with the corresponding power of two facing upward, to indicate that the right to redouble belongs exclusively to that player.
 If the opponent drops the doubled stakes, they lose the game at the current value of the doubling cube.
 For instance, if the cube showed the number 2 and a player wanted to redouble the stakes to put it at 4, the opponent choosing to drop the redouble would lose two, or twice the original stake.
 There is no limit on the number of redoubles.
 Although 64 is the highest number depicted on the doubling cube, the stakes may rise to 128, 256, and so on.
-In money games, a player is often permitted to "beaver" when offered the cube, doubling the value of the game again, while retaining possession of the cube.

-A variant of the doubling cube "beaver" is the "raccoon".
-Players who doubled their opponent, seeing the opponent beaver the cube, may in turn then double the stakes once again ("raccoon") as part of that cube phase before any dice are rolled.
-The opponent retains the doubling cube.
-An example of a "raccoon" is the following: White doubles Black to 2 points, Black accepts then beavers the cube to 4 points; White, confident of a win, raccoons the cube to 8 points, while Black retains the cube.
-Such a move adds greatly to the risk of having to face the doubling cube coming back at 8 times its original value when first doubling the opponent (offered at 2 points, counter offered at 16 points) should the luck of the dice change.